Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 Everything that we're dealing now with that goes under the name of critical theory is an offshoot of literary studies, which is just looking at the world as a series of texts and then problematizing the stories by reading into the story or reading into the story, reading into life, reading into phenomena, a very particular narrative pattern, which happens to boil down into a kind of a Marxist-ish power game.

-Everything's power, and we have to upset the power.
+Everything's power and we have to upset the power.

-Can I share um an incredibly controversial idea that I've had for years that I've never spoken to anyone really about?
+Can I share an incredibly controversial idea that I've had for years that I've never spoken to anyone really about?

 Oh, yeah.